-The General Information below provides you with all the information you need to ensure that your visit to the University and your attendance at graduation day will be both enjoyable and memorable.
+The general information below tells you all you need to know to ensure that your visit to the University on graduation day will be both enjoyable and memorable.
 The Brief History of Conferrings page includes interesting background information on conferring ceremonies attire and the significance of the mace.

 The ceremonies are held in the University Concert Hall in the Foundation Building.
 Please be seated in the Concert Hall half an hour before the commencement of whichever ceremony you are attending.

 Refer to the map of the campus, which includes car parks.
 You enter the Foundation Building by the East entrance, across the courtyard from UL's Main Reception.
-Be sure to carry your own invitation with you.
+Be sure to have your invitation with you.

 The Foundation Building has international-standard access facilities for people with disabilities.
 Additional facilities for guests include wheelchair positions and companion seats in the Concert Hall auditorium.

-Please complete and submit the online special seating requirement form and return your original tickets to the Ceremonies Office, Room S2-01b Schuman Building, University of Limerick in advance of the ceremonies so that we can provide you with the services you need.
-Replacement tickets will be left for you to collect at the Information/Ticket Desk located in the Main Reception area in UL on the day of the conferring.
+Please complete and submit the online special seating requirement form in advance of the ceremonies so that we can provide you with the services you need.
+Replacement tickets will be left for you to collect on the day of the conferring at the Information/Ticket Desk located in UL's Main Reception area.

 Points to be observed on the day: